-where $C_c$ is a capacity coefficient that incorporates the cumulative effects of trap heterogeneity, $CO_2$ buoyancy and sweep efficiency.
+where C_c is a capacity coefficient that incorporates the cumulative effects of trap heterogeneity, CO_2 buoyancy and sweep efficiency.
 Currently there are no values in the literature for this capacity coefficient, which is site-specific and needs to be determined through numerical simulations and/or field work.

-Calculating the mass of CO2 that corresponds to the effective storage volume is more difficult because CO2 density, $\rho{CO_2}$ , depends on the pressure in the trap once it is filled with CO2, and this pressure is not known a priori but depends on injectivity (i.e., permeability).
-However, this pressure has to be higher than the initial water pressure in the trap, $P_i$ , in order to achieve CO2 injection, but it has to be lower than the maximum bottomhole injection pressure, $P{max}$ , that regulatory agencies usually impose in order to avoid rock fracturing.
+Calculating the mass of CO_2 that corresponds to the effective storage volume is more difficult because CO_2 density, ρ{CO2} , depends on the pressure in the trap once it is filled with CO_2 , and this pressure is not known a priori but depends on permeability, relative permeability to formation water and CO_2 , dimensions and volume and the nature of trap boundaries, and may vary with the injection strategy (number and/or inclination of injection wells, etc.).
+However, this pressure has to be higher than the initial water pressure in the trap, P_i , in order to achieve CO_2 injection, but it has to be lower than the maximum bottomhole injection pressure, P{max} , that regulatory agencies usually impose in order to avoid rock fracturing.
 The maximum injection pressure should also be less than the threshold entry pressure of the caprock (seal).
-Thus, the mass of CO2 that would be stored in a structural or stratigraphic trap would be between these two limits:
+Thus, the mass of CO_2 that would be stored in a structural or stratigraphic trap would be between these two limits: